-This year, the primary focus of the national ‘Play Safe’ campaign is on the key role of parents/carers in safeguarding within football and there are two key messages being promoted through the campaign:
+The primary focus of the 2022 national ‘Play Safe’ campaign was the key role of parents/carers in safeguarding within football and the two key messages being promoted through that campaign remain important for all of those with children and young people involved in the game as players, referees, volunteers and coaches:

 - An awareness of the vital safeguarding role that parents/carers play in football